koiuo/randrctl/README.md

 Tool may be usefull to people who work on the same laptop at home, in the office (different external displays and different screen setup) and on the go (no external display).

-Currently following features are suppoted
+Currently randrctl can
-* dumping current screen setup to file
+* handle *mode*, *position*, *rotation* and *panning*
-* listing available profiles
+* dump current screen setup to a profile
-* displaying profile details
+* switch between stored profiles
-* switching between stored profiles
+* list all available profiles and show profile details
-* running custom commands before/after switch
+* run custom commands before/after the switch or when it fails for some reason

 Usage is very simple: